left-alert-chaos/ocelot/README.md

 - The [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page) was extraordinarily helpful when researching search algorithms and how chess engines are built in general.
 - [Wikipedia](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning#Pseudocode), especially the linked page, was a cheat code.
 My search algorithm is essentially their pseudocode translated to Rust.
 - Honorable mention to the ever-invaluable [ansi code cheatsheet from ConnerWill](https://gist.github.com/ConnerWill/d4b6c776b509add763e17f9f113fd25b).
+- I used [CuteChess](cutechess.com) to test the engine against me/itself.
+Worked great!